-Gro up Compa iny

-2020 2019 2020 2019
+Group Company

+2023 2022 2023 2022

 € € € €

-Share of associate's incentives and benefits

-reserve 1,034,694 1,034,694 - -
+Share of associate's incentives and benefits reserve 1,034,694 1,034,694 - 113,592

-Capital reserves 113,592 113,592 113,592 113,592
+Capital reserves 113,592 113,592 113,592

 1,148,286 1,148,286 113,592 113,592

-During the current and the preceding financial years there were no movements in the reserves disclosed above.
+During the current and preceding financial years there were no movements in the reserves disclosed above.

 In accordance with Articles 24B and 36 of the Business Promotion Act, transfers are effected by an associate to an incentives and benefits reserve representing the net amount of profits subject to income tax at a reduced rate of tax.
-Such profits are set aside for the exclusive purpose of financing the upgrading projects within a subsidiary of the associate as approved by Malta Enterprise Corporation in accordance with Article 6 of the Business Promotion Act.
-The incentives and benefits reserve is not distributable and shall be retained for a period of eight years, which expire at the latest on 31 December 2021, after which it can be distributed by means of a bonus issue.
+Such profits are set aside for the exclusive purpose of financing the upgrading projects within an associate as approved by Malta Enterprise Corporation in accordance with Article 6 of the Business Promotion Act.
+The incentives and benefits reserve was not distributable and had to be retained for a period of eight years, which expired on 31 December 2021, after which it can be distributed by means of a bonus issue.

-The capital reserves are not considered by the directors of the respective entities to be available for distribution.
+The capital reserves are not considered by the directors to be available for distribution.